maliMirkec/personal-website/source/_posts/2019-lookback.md

 > “Netlify supports anything you could think of and a little bit more.”

 Netlify supports anything you could think of and a little bit more: from continuous deployment to split testing.
 All my clients (and myself) use Netlify for their sites.
-I even wrote [a post about my favourite Netlify features].
+I even wrote [a post about my favorite Netlify features].

 [{% cldnry My_favorite_Netlify_features-2x_inepie.jpg "Cover for My Favorite Netlify features article." %}](/articles/my-favorite-netlify-features/)